ethz-asl/maplab/maplab-launch/README.md

 ## maplab_launch

-This package contains the robot/sensor specific launch files for:
+This package contains the robot/sensor specific launch files and calibrations for:
  - maplab_node
  - rovioli
  - maplab_server_node